 Goodson has a BS in Economics and German from accredited East Tennessee State University.
 She studied abroad on 2 separate occasions in Germany, growing her intellectually and culturally.

 In addition to her duties in her previous role with a large managed care organization, she was also the lead volunteer coordinator for the Nashville region, heading up volunteer events and projects for the Nashville site.
 She was awarded the Pinnacle Award for Community Outreach by BlueCross BlueShield of Tennessee in 2011.
 She has been dedicated to the local community by tirelessly devoting her time and energy in addition to her responsibilities in the workplace and rallying the support of her associates to do the same.

-Jack Noe is the Director of Training & Staff Development, Tennessee for Centerstone as well as the Enterprise Director of the organization’s Learning Management System.
+Jack Noe is the Director of Training & Staff Development.
 He provides the organization with a consistent, stable, well-built, and usable learning courses.
 He continuously explores how to integrate tools that simplify processes, from the creation of training, courses, multimedia content, all the way to the creation of different types of reports and analytics.

 Prior to this role, he served at several organizations designing and delivering successful programs in management development, team building, diversity, communications, customer service, sales, change management, performance management as well as many other topics.